V0lch0k/v0lch0k.github.io/_posts/2018-03-08-HTB-First-Blood.md

 My first reaction was that I need to follow the instructions of the `phpbash`.
 I need to upload the script to the server and execute to access this remote shell.

-I spent a long time following dead ends and attempting to understand the JS functions on the page, trying to find a way to upload this file to the server.
+I spent a long time following dead ends and attempting to understand the JS functions on the page, trying to find a way to upload the `phpbash` script to the web server.
 Looking at the screenshots of `phpbash` in action I noticed an `uploads` folder.
 I then spent a little while attempting to upload the `phpbash.php` file to the uploads folder.
 Everything from post requests to python scripts.
 Nothing would work.

 A friend of mine who was also working on the machine at the time gave me a hint of "The owner of the machine does dev work on it".
 Even after this hint I was still lost.
 It finally clicked for me when I looked over the screenshots of `phpbash` in action more closely and realized that there must exist a `/dev` directory on the site.